Current Scholars

 • Emilie is examining the interplay between crustal thickening, magmatism, and lithospheric removal during the evolution of Cordilleran arcs.
 Emilie is currently conducting partial melting experiments to constrain the composition of melts derived from these types of thickness and surface elevation varied through time in the central to southern Andes.

-• Jacob received a B.S in Biochemistry/Molecular/Cellular Biology from the University of Tennessee.
+• Romi received a BS in Bioengineeering at the University of Washington

 Kimberly Doty - Haga Family Memorial Scholar